Semi-Local Exchange-Correlation Approximations in Density Functional Theory: Introduction

-Given the vast scope of the field, we restrict our discussion to semi-local xc functionals, specifically the LDA, GGA, and MGGA families, as semi-local functionals remain in many cases the workhorses of modern DFT calculations, especially for extended systems and large-scale applications.
+Given the vast scope of the field, we restrict our discussion to semi-local xc functionals, specifically the LDA, GGA, and MGGA families.
+These functionals remain in many cases the workhorses of modern DFT calculations, especially for extended systems and large-scale applications.
+The reasons for this focus are both practical and conceptual.
+LDA, GGA, and MGGA functionals depend only on the local density and its (semi-)local derivatives.
+They thereby avoid the costly evaluation of the fully non-local exchange-correlation terms and the associated unfavorable scaling, which makes them the methods of choice for large and periodic systems.
+They also constitute the backbone of general-purpose functional libraries.
+The overwhelming majority of the more than 600 functionals catalogued in Libxc (\cref{sec:libxc}) are semi-local.
+This review is intimately tied to Libxc, so focusing on these families maps most directly onto what is routinely available in standard electronic-structure codes.
 Although hybrid functionals, range-separated methods, double hybrids, etc. have demonstrated impressive accuracy for many applications, their inclusion would expand this review beyond practical bounds.
+A note on terminology is also in order: unless explicitly stated otherwise, throughout this review ``DFT'' refers to its Kohn--Sham formulation (\cref{sec:essentials}), while the orbital-free and Thomas--Fermi variants are named explicitly wherever they are discussed.

 This review is organized as follows.
 We introduce some preliminary concepts that are important for constructing functionals in \cref{sec:prelim}.
-We begin with a brief introduction to DFT, outlining some relevant quantities and define our notation.
+We begin with a brief introduction to DFT, outlining some relevant quantities and defining our notation.
 Then, we present a collection of exact results that are referenced in subsequent sections.

 We present an extensive listing of functionals in \cref{sec:funcs}, which is organized into the LDA, GGA and MGGA families.
 For clarity, we distinguish between exchange functionals, correlation functionals, and combined xc functionals, as the development of exchange functionals has often pursued paradigms that differ from those for correlation functionals.
 We present the functionals in chronological order, highlighting the historical connections between the various approximations.
 For each functional, we briefly explain the motivation behind its development, provide its definition, and offer a concise discussion of its applicability, usually summarizing results from the original work.